Call or Text Us

 First check to see if the library owns it!

-2. Type in the journal's title (from your citation) into the search box and if we do have access to it, you will be provided with the name of the database(s) that contains that journal.
+1. Type in the journal's title (from your citation) into the search box on our homepage and if we do have access to it, you will see "Access journal".

-3. Refer to the information following the database's name to determine which database provides access for the time period you need; some databases will cover different time periods.
+3. Refer to the information in the individual record to gain access for the time period you need; some databases will cover different time periods.

 4. Select the appropriate database, then select the year/issue/number which contains your article.